The Center of the Covenant

 In His Writings, Baha’u’llah established a Covenant with His followers.
 Following His death, on May 29, 1892, He asked Baha’is to turn to ‘Abdu’l-Baha as the “Centre of the Covenant,” the moral authority, and the leader of the Baha’i Faith.

-On August 31, 1908, after 40 years, ‘Abdu’l-Baha was released from political arrest and began a 29-year ministry to spread the teachings of the Baha’i Faith around the world.
+On August 31, 1908, after 40 years, ‘Abdu’l-Baha was released from political arrest and traveled to Europe and North America to spread the teachings of the Baha’i Faith.

 He was the embodiment of what a Baha’i (follower of His Father’s teachings) should be, serving as a model of unconditional love and selfless service for all of humanity.